imagej/imagej.github.io/pages/ImageJ2_grant_proposal.md

 ---

-The following is the original text of the [ImageJDev](ImageJ2 "wikilink") grant proposal circa mid-2009.

-{% capture includecontent %} message = Please note that
-[ImageJ2](ImageJ2 "wikilink")'s project directions evolved substantially
-as it developed, so the text below is dated, but in many ways, this document continues to represent the project's conceptual core.
+The following is the original text of the [ImageJDev](ImageJ2 "wikilink") grant proposal circa mid-2009. {% include warning-sidebox-right message='Please note that [ImageJ2](ImageJ2 "wikilink")"s project directions evolved substantially as it developed, so the text below is dated, but in many ways, this document continues to represent the project"s conceptual core.' %}

-{% endcapture %}

-{% include warning-box content=includecontent %}

 ## Summary